-Inclusive Excellence does not position diversity as simply the presence of difference, but instead treats diversity as the intentional inclusion of the cultures, worldviews, gifts, talents, history, and traditions of all people and places.
+Academic Affairs and the Center for Academic Excellence are committed to Inclusive Excellence and recognize that inclusion and excellence are one and the same.
+Inclusive Excellence is an academically rigorous process and outcome that promotes critical thinking about knowledge, seeks to understand and address historical and present-day inequities, and creates equitable classroom environments.
+Inclusive Excellence does not position diversity as simply the presence of difference but instead treats diversity as the intentional inclusion of the cultures, worldviews, gifts, talents, history, and traditions of all people and places.

-- Gender identity
+- Gender Expression

-- Gender expression
+- Gender Identity

-- Race and ethnicity
+- Race and Ethnicity

 Please visit our Inclusive Excellence Impetus and Liaison Role document for more information.